Inspiravetion/Capsule.js/README.md

 * Caveats :
   * By default, this function does not place the properties onto the prototype of the given object.
 If you want to alter a prototype then it must be passed in as 'other'.
-  * Currently, while primitive type values get copied over, anything that is an object gets passed by reference.
-Working on a cloneing function to get around this.

 ###hasProperty(property)
 Similar to hasOwnProperty() except that it searches the whole prototype chain.
 Basically just syntactic sugar for the in operator